Carpk/ShawnKlein/_posts/2016-03-23-brief-intoductory-to-design-patterns.md

 end

 class Person
-  def initialize(strategy) # or &strategy
+  def initialize(strategy) # &strategy
     @name = 'Joe'
     @job = strategy
   end

   def preform_job
     @job.work(self)
-      # or
     # @job.call(self)
   end
 end
 ````

-However, this way has increased the coupling between classes and the context still needs a way to call the strategy, so there is still an ivar with the strategy.
+However, this increases the coupling between classes.
+And the context still needs a way to call the strategy, forcing us to still use an ivar for the strategy.

-The major benefit of strategy is the separation of concerns, varying elements have been taken out and put into their own class.
+The overall major benefit of the strategy pattern is the separation of concerns, varying elements have been taken out and put into their own class.

 ##<a name="observer"></a>Observer